tracim/tracim/README.md

 tracim_backend
 ==============

-This code is Work in progress.
+This code is "work in progress".
 Not usable at all for production.

 Backend source code of tracim v2, using Pyramid Framework.